wahyunf354/Website-Portofolio-Wahyu-Nur-Fadillah/src/content/blog/website-company-profile-supreme-energy.md

 - **Enhanced Publication Listing:** Utilize filters to effortlessly navigate and access articles based on specific criteria.

-- **Interactive Contact Form:** Engage with Supreme Energy by submitting feedback and inquiries directly through the website.

 - **SEO Optimization:** Enhance website visibility by optimizing page titles, meta descriptions, and image alt tags.

 - **Accessibility Compliance:** Ensure the website adheres to accessibility guidelines to cater to a diverse audience.

 - **Mobile Responsiveness:** Optimize the website for optimal viewing and navigation across various screen sizes.

-- **Performance Optimization:** Implement performance optimization techniques to ensure a fast and responsive user experience.

 - **Regular Content Updates:** Regularly publish fresh and engaging content to keep visitors coming back.